boltlabs-inc/zip-spec/zip-bolt-support.rst

 Specification
 =============

 This specification details an initial approach to integrating the features of Bolt into Zcash in a future network upgrade and depends on the WTP ZIP [#wtp-programs]_ that introduces Whitelisted Transparent Programs (WTPs).
+Our prototype implementation can be found here: [#BoltWTP]_.

 1. General requirements for Bolt protocol
 --------------------------